jeongyoonlee/radyant/inst/marketing/tools/help/transform.md

 #### Change

 When you select Change from the 'Transformation type' drop-down another drop-down menu is shown that will allow you do apply common transformations to one or more variables in your data.
-For example, to take the (natural) log of a variable select the variable you want to change and choose Log from the drop-down menu.
+For example, to take the (natural) log of a variable select the variable you want to change and choose Log from the 'Apply function' menu.
 A new variable is created with the prefix 'log.'.
 Click the 'Save changes' button to add the variable(s) to the data set.
 A description of the transformation functions included in Radyant is provided below.

 #### Create